 CMA: Certified Management Accountant

 The Certified Management Accountant (CMA) certification is offered by the Institute of Management Accountants (IMA).
 CMAs have strong management as well as financial accounting knowledge, which gives them the skills to help their companies plan, analyze, and make decisions about their finances.
-It’s the only globally recognized management accounting certification.
+It’s the only globally recognized management accounting certification, meaning it gives you access to jobs all over the world.

 In order to obtain a CMA, candidates must: